Jrubi89/liri-bot/readme.md

 Actors in the movie
 Rotten Tomatoes Rating of the movie node liri.js do-what-it-says
-Print the spotify results for “I want it that way” stored in the random.txt file
+Print the spotify results for "Stuck with U” stored in the random.txt file